SlimDiff: Training-Free, Activation-Guided Hands-free Slimming of Diffusion Models: Methodology

 Activation-guided compression requires estimating correlations $\Sigma_{l,t} = \mathbb{E}[X_{l,t}^\top X_{l,t}]$ across timesteps and modules.
 However, collecting these statistics over the full prompt corpus $\mathcal{P}$ is computationally expensive.
 We therefore introduce \textbf{SlimSet}, a semantic coreset $\mathcal{S}$ that preserves the statistical geometry of $\mathcal{P}$ while reducing calibration cost by more than $70\times$.
 Note that, SlimSet construction is lightweight, taking only a few minutes, and follows the semantic coreset selection strategy introduced in SCDP (~\cite{nguyen2025swift}).

 \textbf{Semantic embedding.} Each prompt $p_i \in \mathcal{P}$ is embedded into $E_i \in \mathbb{R}^d$ using CLIP, providing a semantic space where distances reflect prompt similarity.
-We compute the geometric median $c$ of the embedding cloud, and assign each prompt a distinctiveness score $f_i = \|E_i - c\|_2$, so that prompts farther from the center capture more diverse semantics.
+We compute the geometric median $c$ of the embedding cloud, and assign each prompt a distinctiveness score $f_i = \|E_i - c\|_2$ (also denoted as \emph{FD}).
+Large $f_i$ (far from median $c$) captures rare semantics, small $f_i$ (near $c$) captures common semantics.